Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Is It Bad for a Cat to Lose a Whisker?

 It may be, though it depends on the reason.
 Many cats shed their whiskers, like the rest of their fur.
 Eventually, the whiskers get old and need to fall off to allow new whiskers to grow in their place.
+However, just like their guard hairs (top coat), this is a slow process and is not the same as seasonal sheddings of an undercoat.
 This is completely natural and shouldn’t be an issue.
+A loss of an individual whisker due to a natural shed isn’t a big deal.

 However, cats that suddenly start losing many whiskers may have an underlying issue.
 Thyroid conditions can cause cats to lose excess fur, which may also translate to lost whiskers.

 Therefore, you may want to visit a vet if you suddenly notice your feline losing more whiskers than normal.
 They may need to be treated for an underlying condition.
-Cats rarely show any symptoms for their illnesses, so you may only notice excessive whisker loss right before things get serious.
+Cats rarely show any signs of their illnesses, so you may only notice excessive fur loss, crusty skin, and other lesions right before things get serious.

 divider-cat

 Cats need their whiskers.
 While they do grow back, it takes a rather long time.
-Therefore, cats can suffer from mobility issues while waiting for them to come back.
+If many whiskers are cut off at once, cats can suffer from sensory issues while waiting for them to come back.
 For this reason, you should never cut your cat’s whiskers.
 Even felines with long hair do not need their whiskers cut.

-If your cat begins to lose whiskers, they are likely just shedding them.
+If your cat loses a whisker or two, they are likely just shedding them.
 This is common in all cats because their whiskers need to be shed just like any other type of fur.
 However, it can also be a sign of an underlying illness if it gets particularly severe.

 Featured Image Credit by: Annette Meyer, Pixabay